dangarmat/dangarmat.github.io/_posts/2018-04-30 Twitter Sentiment on Azure.md

 ## 2. Download Twitter data with rtweet

-Using [rtweet](http://rtweet.info/) found I did need to add one library, httpuv to get it to install,
+Using [rtweet](http://rtweet.info/) found I did need to add one library, httpuv, beyond given instructions to get it to install,

 ```r
 ### 1. Download data from Twitter -----